Compare Versions

 (6) Maintain for five years after completion the results of an impact assessment.

-(7) Evaluate and make reasonable adjustments to administrative and technical safeguards in light of material changes in technology, the
+(7) Evaluate and make reasonable adjustments to administrative and technical safeguards in light of material changes in technology, the risks associated with the automated decision tool, system, the state of technical standards, and changes in business arrangements or operations of the deployer or developer.

 (c) This section does not apply to a deployer with fewer than 55 employees unless the deployer used an automated decision tool system that impacted more than 999 people during the previous calendar year.